JohnStrunk/wahoo-results/docs/configuration.rst

    :scale: 75 %
    :align: right

-The final section of the configuration screen is used to set the general options that control the look of the scoreboard.
+The upper-right section of the configuration screen is used to set the general options that control the look of the scoreboard.
 When customizing options, click the "Test" button to display a sample scoreboard in the chosen style.